LTS5/cmp/doc/source/mappingsteps.rst

     the new atlases provided by Freesurfer 5.0 (including insula).

 .. warning::
     The Lausanne2008 parcellation is in experimental stage.
 Use it with caution.
+More information `about the parcellation <http://github.com/LTS5/cmp/blob/master/cmp/data/parcellation/lausanne2008/ParcellationLausanne2008.xls>`_.

 Apply registration